 I have struggled (experimented?) over the years with the number of close relationships I can maintain.
 When I was married and had three children, my plate was pretty much full.
 Post-divorce, I have participated in an ongoing trial and error process in which I try to find the right mix of family, friends, intimate partner, career, and solitude.

-As a highly sensitive person and an INFP personality type, I do my best work if I do one thing at a time.
+As a highly sensitive person and an INFP personality, I do my best work if I do one thing at a time.
 I am like this with tasks and people.
 If forced to multi-task, my focus deteriorates and results are sketchy.

 For example, I make big breakfasts on weekends.
 I try to be generous and offer options for the meal.
 Omelets are a favorite and are often requested.
 The trouble is they are also one of the most stressful things to prepare due to their singular and subjective nature.
 I can only make one at a time and everyone wants different fillings.
 If I try to make more than one at a time and add bacon on the side, forget it.
 I become the world’s worst short-order cook.
 I have no rhythm, no skill, and no patience.
 My brain is fried and the omelets end up being scrambled eggs with add-ins.